pmcgleenon/ClickBench/datafusion/README.md

 The benchmark should be completed in under an hour.
 On-demand pricing is $0.6 per hour while spot pricing is only $0.2 to $0.3 per hour (us-east-2).

-1. manually start a AWS EC2 instance
+1. manually start a AWS EC2 instance for each instance type, for example:
     - `c6a.4xlarge`
     - Ubuntu 22.04 or later
     - Root 500GB gp2 SSD